 The main aim of the programme is a substantial doctoral dissertation which must be recommended by the student’s supervisor and two examiners/reviewers and defended in public before an examination board.
 For the descriptions of the dissertation contents, standard and examination, and of the final oral examination in the PhD programme, see:

-Applicants are strongly advised to consult the Departmental webpages in detail and to consider the areas of specialization of staff members when preparing the dissertation topic.
+Applicants are strongly advised to consult the Department webpages in detail and to consider the areas of specialization of staff members when preparing the dissertation topic.
 Consultations in advance of application are also recommended.

 Doctoral students must pass entrance interviews and then prepare, in cooperation with a supervisor, individual study plans.